AltaPay/plugin-shopify/wiki.md

    ![reconcile_step_2](Docs/reconciliation/reconcile_step_1.jpg)

-5. Click on **Information from the gateway** to see the gateway Order ID.
+5. Click on **Information from the gateway** to see the gateway payment id.
 6. Copy the payment id, as it is the reconciliation identifier on AltaPay.

    ![reconcile_step_2](Docs/reconciliation/reconcile_step_2.jpg)

-7. Or export the order data from Shopify by select the order(s) you want to export and click **Export** button in the top right corner.
+7. Or export the order data from Shopify by selecting the order(s) you want to export and click **Export** button in the top right corner.

     ![export_shopify_order](Docs/reconciliation/export_shopify_order.jpg)